I Ain't Marching Any More (song)

 Ochs performed the song in 1967 on the ABC television special Dissent or Treason, one of the rare instances in which he appeared on a national American television broadcast.
 In August 1968, Ochs performed "I Ain't Marching Any More" during the protests outside the Democratic National Convention, inspiring hundreds of young men to burn their draft cards.
 Ochs described it as the highlight of his career.

 Ochs was subsequently called as a witness in the trial of the Chicago Seven, who were charged with conspiracy and other crimes related to the protests.
-The defense attorneys asked Ochs to sing "I Ain't Marching Any More", but the judge wouldn't allow it.
+The defense attorneys asked Ochs to sing "I Ain't Marching Any More", but the judge would not allow it.
 Instead, Ochs recited the lyrics.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Folk-rock version

 In 1966, Ochs recorded a folk-rock version of "I Ain't Marching Any More".
 He was accompanied by The Blues Project and a bagpipe player.
 The new version of the song was released as a single in the U.K. and as a flexi disc in Sing Out! magazine.
 Critic Richie Unterberger wrote of the folk-rock version, "If ever there was a successful reworking of a plaintive acoustic song into a dynamic electric one, this ... was it".
 The single failed to chart.